Section 924(c) Firearms

 All Section 924(c) Cases

-• The average guideline minimum and the average sentence imposed have fluctuated over the past five years.
+• The average guideline minimum fluctuated and the average sentence imposed increased over the past five years.

 1 Cases with incomplete sentencing information were excluded from the analysis.